-R403.7 Equipment sizing (Mandatory).
+R403.7 Equipment sizing and efficiency rating (Mandatory).
 Heating and cooling equipment shall be sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.
+New or replacement heating and cooling equipment shall have an efficiency rating equal to or greater than the minimum required by federal law for the geographic location where the equipment is installed.

 R403.8 Systems serving multiple dwelling units (Mandatory).
 Systems serving multiple dwelling units shall comply with Sections C403 and C404 of the WSEC--Commercial Provisions in lieu of Section R403.